w3c/Guide/bp.md

 describes a best practice:
 > The Working Group will not adopt new proposals until they have matured through the Web Platform Incubator Community Group or another similar incubation phase.

+### Expressions of interest
+The proposal points to statements of support from key stakeholders about the value proposition for the feature it describes.
+Is there strong demand from potential users?
+Is there a critical mass of implementers tentatively interested in shipping this feature if standardized?
+Are there prototype / polyfill implementations that are used in experimental apps / sites that the target audience already finds useful?

+### Evidence
+The proposal  describes what implementation and user experience is there to back up the points above.
+What fraction of websites are implementing a similar feature in a non-standardized way?
+How many users would potentially benefit from this feature if standardized?
+Hard data is preferred, but estimates backed up by detailed explanations are acceptable.

+### Risks
+The proposal considers whether standardizing the spec could create more problems than it solves.
+What are the potential downsides of having this feature standardized ...could it undermine security, privacy, accessibility, etc. if broadly deployed?
+Are there scenarios under which we would regret standardizing this feature?

 ### Is the timing right?
 The optimal timing for a transition to the Recommendation Track can be described as: